xmos/sw_usb_audio/README.rst

 -------------------

 - macOS version 10.6 or later
-- Windows XP, Vista, 7, 8, 10, or 11 with built-in USB Audio Class 1.0 driver.
+- Windows 10 or 11 with built-in USB Audio Class 1.0 driver.

 USB Audio Class 2.0
 -------------------